005 | Quitting Is Okay

 And take your life back.

-Place it back under your dominion, not the cultures, which are simply the dictates of the ruling class at the end of the day.
+Place it back under your dominion, not the cultures, which is simply the dictates of the ruling elite at the end of the day.

 In future, you might be more discerning in your choices.